sergiuionescu/locust-swarm/README.md

 ```

 * You can setup your own test by altering the values in the example above
-** The base_url and uri are self explanatory
+* The base_url and uri are self explanatory
-** The weight controls the request distribution
+* The weight controls the request distribution
-** The identifier must be unique
+* The identifier must be unique
+* Another kitchen converge needs to be run in order to update the locust test file

 Credits
 -------